-Detailed information regarding the finalists can be found on the search website.
 Information regarding the campus public forums are below.
 All public forum sessions will be held on the UT Knoxville campus and are open to the public.

 - Donde Plowman, executive vice chancellor and chief academic officer at the University of Nebraska-Lincoln

 Open forum: Tuesday, April 16 from 2:30 – 3:30 p.m.
 Student Union Auditorium

 - Brian Noland, president of East Tennessee State University

 Open forum: Wednesday, April 17 from 2:30 – 3:30 p.m.
 Student Union Auditorium

 - William Tate, dean of the Graduate School and vice provost for Graduate Education at Washington University (St. Louis)

 Open forum: Thursday, April 18 from 9:45 – 10:45 a.m.
 Student Union Auditorium

 - Bill Hardgrave, provost and senior vice president for Academic Affairs at Auburn University